Things You Might Not Know About Manhattan, NY

 3. There’s a Secret Train Platform Under the Waldorf Astoria

-4. Wall Street Isn’t Just a Financial Hub—It’s Historic Ground
+4. Wall Street Isn’t Just Finance — It’s Historic

-5. Manhattan’s Real Estate Market Is One of the Most Valuable on Earth
+5. Manhattan’s Real Estate Market Is Among the World’s Most Valuable

 8. Manhattan Has More Than 1,600 Coffee Shops